Helen of Troy: Early depictions

+Faust

 Helen appears in various versions of the Faust myth, including Christopher Marlowe's 1604 play The Tragical History of Doctor Faustus, in which Faustus famously marvels, "Was this the face that launched a thousand ships / And burnt the topless towers of Ilium?" upon seeing a demon impersonating Helen.
 The line, which is frequently quoted out of context, is a paraphrase of a statement from Lucian's Dialogues of the Dead.
 It is debated whether the phrase conveys astonishment at Helen's beauty, or disappointment that she is not more beautiful.
+Helen appears in Marlowe's play as a voiceless image conjured by Mephistopheles.
+Helen first appears displayed to scholars as a vision to admire.
+Her second appearance is when Faustus calls for her in despair.
+Not speaking herself, Faustus shows she is an object of desire and destruction.
+She walks about to parade her beauty silently, tempting Faustus.
+In connection to the myth of Helen of Troy, Helen is often blamed with causing the Trojan War; Marlowe's portrayal of Helen may function as a test of Faustus’ damnation.
+It is undetermined if the Helen in Doctor Faustus is the real Helen or merely a disguised entity that mimicks her beauty, blurring the lines of blame for Faustus' temptation.
+Marlowe's portrayal of Helen blurs the line between a beautiful, angel-like figure and an evil, dangerously tempting figure, allowing her to be ambiguous in regard to her role in Faustus' damned fate.

 The German poet and polymath Johann Wolfgang von Goethe re-envisioned the meeting of Faust and Helen.
 In Faust: The Second Part of the Tragedy, the union of Helen and Faust becomes a complex allegory of the meeting of the classical-ideal and modern worlds.